averdy/obsfit_mitgcm/README.md

 ./makescript_pleiades_adj
 ```

-# Notes:
-- Input files are netcdf; they contain the observation(s) start time and duration, observed value(s) and associated uncertainty.
-If observations are made of more than 1 sample, the number of samples must be provided (otherwise it is assumed to be 1).
-Each sample is assigned a property type (T, S, SSH, etc) as well as location (longitude, latitude, depth).
-An optional weight gives the relative importance of each sample in calculating the observed value.
-- The contents of the input file are all vectors: obs_val, obs_uncert, obs_YYYYMMDD, obs_HHMMSS, obs_delt, obs_np have $`N`$ elements; sample_type, sample_x, sample_y, sample_z, sample_weight have $`\sum_N`$(obs_np) elements.
-- Sample types are assigned as integers: <b>1 for temperature, 2 for salinity, 3 / 4 for zonal / meridional velocity, or 5 for SSH</b>
-- obs_YYYYMMDD and obs_HHMMSS are integers, e.g. 20240501 for 2024 May 1 and 143000 for 2:30 pm.
-- Observations with a positive duration are averaged in time, whereas a negative duration is used to indicate time integration, and instantaneous observations have duration=0; if no duration is provided duration=0 is assumed.
-- If no sample weights are provided, it is assumed that all samples are weighed equally.
+# How to use: 3) model run

+Observations input files are specified in data.obsfit (e.g. global_oce_biogeo_bling/input_obsfit/data.obsfit).
+Note that the file extension ".nc" should not be included.

-- During the model run, model values at sampled locations are saved in tiled files.
-- After the run, sampled values are read and averaged to calculate the model-equivalent for each observation.
-The results are written in a global netcdf file (which is in the same format as the input file).
-The global file is then read during cost calculation (hopefully this will make the package compatible with multigrid).
+During the model run, model values at sampled locations are saved in tiled files.
+After the run, sampled values are read and averaged to calculate the model-equivalent for each observation.
+The results are written in a global netcdf file which is read during cost calculation.
+This should make the package compatible with multigrid adjoint runs.

-# Bugs:
--

-# To do:
-- Add sound speed, SSH anomalies as possible observations <br />
-- obsfit_init_fixed.F: update sample_interp_weights using triangular interpolation
+Output files include two variables, mod_val and mod_mask.
+They are in the same format as the input files, thus obs_val and mod_val are directly comparable.
+The mask indicates missing model-equivalent values.